Skip to main content

 Prospective clients ("Prospects") and general users of Protocol Wealth digital properties do not have access to account linking or financial data aggregation features.
 Access to aggregation services requires both authentication and verified Client status.

-- MX Technologies, Inc. — provides financial data aggregation and enrichment through Quiltt's aggregation layer.
+• MX Technologies, Inc. — provides financial institution connectivity through Quiltt's aggregation platform.
 MX's privacy policy: https://www.mx.com/privacy-policy

 Financial data retrieved through these services is: